nikczemnydev/FibonacciNonRecursive/README.md

 Java - Fibonacci Sequence - non-recursive, more efficient iterative solution.
+I learned Git while coding the recursive solution of this problem.
+I kept it and it's also here (for sentimental reasons) in another repo.  : )